 Without a doubt my most important accomplishment is that early in 2006 the District obtained the long sought after permits to dredge the Sebastian Inlet’s channel all the way to the Intra-Coastal Waterway.
 Permits to do this particular project had been sought by previous Inlet District Commissions for over 65 years.
 Once I was on board the Commission obtained the needed permits in a year and a half.
+This despite the dire predictions of various naysayers all claiming it would never happen.
 During this project the District hand transplanted over 370 linear meters of sea grass as mitigation.
 Sea grass is some wonderful stuff.
 It is home for just about every kind of larval sea life you can imagine.
 Naturally since it is full of little fish the big fish hang out as well.
 If you’re a fisherman you know where I’m going with this.
 Not only did we improve habitat with this project, but we improved boating safety considerably and made the Inlet usable by larger boats by providing a 12 foot channel depth where it had been about 3 feet deep before the project.
 By clearly marking the channel and the sea grass beds we’ve reduced the number of boats by a huge percentage that had been cruising through the sea grass beds and tearing them up.

 Other mitigation the Commission did to meet state requirements on the channel completion project was to partner with Indian River County to make improvements on the Vero Main Relief Canal which drains land West of Vero into the Indian River Lagoon.
 All the agricultural and residential runoff that once ran unimpeded into the Indian River Lagoon now runs through a sophisticated filtering system that eliminates hundreds of tons of invasive aquatic vegetation and trash which would have otherwise continued flowing into the Lagoon.
 It has really helped clean up a good part of the Indian River Lagoon.
 Here’s a link to an article about the project.